KyaKayKya/Game_Project/README.md

 ## 🤩 Introduction

-This is a demo of a 2D RPG game developed using C language and the SDL library.
+> This is a 2D RPG game developed using C language and the SDL library.

 ![Game Trailer Teaser](static/game-trailer.gif)

-Check out the full game trailer [here](game-trailer.mp4).
+> Check out the full game trailer [here](game-trailer.mp4).

 ## 🚀 Quick Start Guide
 Download the latest version of installation package.zip from the Releases section.
 After extracting, run either `Illuminati: The End of the World.msi` or `setup.exe` to install the game. 🤗